Being a Beaver

 Where you can buy the uniform

-Uniform can be bought from our District Scout Store.
+Uniform can be bought from our District Scout Shop.
 If you’re stuck, ask adult volunteers to tell you more about what to buy and where to buy it.

 I’m a Beaver moving on to Cubs.
 What will happen?